pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Precision.rst

   .. admonition:: VR Only

-     You can also click the Up or Down buttons on the VR controller trackpad or joystick to increase or decrease the current precision.
+     You can also click the Up or Down buttons on either VR controller trackpad or joystick to increase or decrease the current precision.

 Note that the keyboard and controller shortcuts work even during drag and VR grip drag operations.
 Modifying the precision setting during a drag has the